 For decking use, we pretty much always default to air-dried Ipe wood which is close to 18% moisture content prior to milling in South America as deck boards.
 And for exterior use, it is precisely what you will need for quality and durable decking board.
 To prevent the effect of various weather conditions such as the sun, temperature changes, or rain hitting hard on your board, it is best advised to use the gently dried material with high moisture content.

 Although we deal in kiln-dried and roughly sawed Ipe lumber (mostly used in timbers for larger size boards), there is always a low demand for these types compared to air-dried.
 They are mostly kiln-dried to about 6-8% moisture content, and either sold as a roughly sawed material or milled.
 Such products are entirely different and are best used for interior projects.
-While the species are the same, they are released with a distinct humidity level that is different and typically used for different application.
+While the species are the same, they are released with a distinct humidity level that is different and typically used for different applications.
 Due to a different type of treatment, air-dried won’t work for indoor use (it will cause splintering).
 However, you can use kiln-dried for outdoor use.

 We certainly sell kiln-dried Ipe decking.
 But when used for decking, it is a kind of humorous because both the air-dried Ipe and the kiln-dried Ipe are similar materials.
 Regardless of which one you purchase you will need to review our installation instructions with the most important part being the acclimation of the wood to your specific environment.
 With this knowledge, you can save some money as AD is a little less expensive than KD.
 When you choose between the two products as they are both excellent choices for dry or humid weather.